 A former journalist and community activist, Cassy was born in Canberra and raised in South East Asia and on Minjerribah/Stradbroke Island in Queensland.

-Cassy moved to Tasmania in 1989 and worked as journalist and political advisor.
-She also found time to have four beautiful Tasmanian children.
+Cassy moved to Tasmania in 1989 and worked as journalist, news editor and Labor political advisor.
+She also found time to have four beautiful children.

 In 2004, Cassy became the public face of the ultimately successful community campaign to protect the Ralphs Bay Conservation Area at Lauderdale from a Gold Coast-style canal housing estate.

 In 2008, Cassy was first elected to Parliament as Member for Denison on count-back following the resignation of Greens MP and Leader Peg Putt.